HynoTech/dropbox-folder-share/readme.txt

 * Version inicial.

 == Upgrade Notice ==

+= 1.8.5 =
+* Fix Widget Error.
+* Fix File download option, now we use download icon.
+* Fix Mobile, only use one col ( name )

 = 1.8.3 =
 * Works only using AJAX (Remove Use Ajax in configuration page).